FLO Student Support

 No link is showing up, what can I do?

-If you are using Internet Explorer or Edge, you may not see resources that have "Check Availability”.
+Refresh the page or try using Chrome or Firefox browsers.
+If you are using Internet Explorer or Edge, you may not see access links to some resources.

-Refresh the page, or try to access the resource using Chrome or Firefox.
-Report the issue to the library if no resource is showing up in Chrome or Firefox.
+Report the issue to the library if you continue having issues in Chrome or Firefox.

 How do I keep my private notes?